This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Getting Back To Balance

-There are a lot of reasons that we experience anxiety and why some of us experience it more than others isn’t always immediately clear.
-However, anxiety can be linked to both situational circumstances, for example moving house or on a big work deadline, or physiological reasons in the body, for example hormonal responses in the body.
+There are a lot of reasons why we experience anxiety and why some of us experience it more than others isn’t always immediately clear.
+However, anxiety can be linked to both situational circumstances, for example, moving house or on a big work deadline, and physiological reasons in the body, for example, hormonal responses in the body.

 Digging into these two roots of anxiety, the below diet and lifestyle tools can be put into action to both minimise and soothe experiences of anxiety and provide us with effective coping strategies when it shows itself.